LorelayWilson/fuertafit_check_message/analysis.md

 > **Total complexity:** `O(m + n)`
 > Linear performance relative to input size.
 Scalable even for large texts.

+### Adaptive Strategy Optimization

+To further improve practical performance, the function now applies an **adaptive strategy** based on the relative size of `message` and `chest`:

+- **When the chest is significantly larger** than the message (e.g., long text blocks or large dictionaries), only the characters relevant to the message are counted from the chest.
+This avoids building a complete character map unnecessarily, reducing both time and memory usage.

+- **When the message is longer** than the chest, the function avoids full preprocessing and instead performs a **scan-and-fail-fast** loop: it walks through the message and returns as soon as a missing character is found, saving time for clearly impossible cases.

+- **When both inputs are of similar size**, the function uses a balanced and readable strategy: building two full `Counter` objects and comparing them.

+This approach retains **O(m + n)** complexity, but in real-world scenarios—especially with unbalanced input sizes—it yields **significant performance gains**.

 ### Space Complexity (Memory)

 > This analysis focuses on how much additional memory the algorithm uses (excluding the inputs).